231007NHasegawa/Directionality_zooid_miniaturization/README.md

 ## Overview
 Colonial animals, such as ascidians, bryozoans, and corals, consist of modules known as zooids.
-While zooid miniaturization in colonial animals has been noted since the 1970s, the evolutionary mechanisms and patterns underlying this trend have remained unexplored.
+While small zooid size in colonial animals has been noted since the 1970s, the evolutionary mechanisms and patterns underlying this tendency have remained unexplored.
-Our phylogenomic analysis and ancestral-state reconstruction revealed a directional reduction in zooid size associated with the evolution of coloniality in Styelidae ascidians.
+Our phylogenomic analysis and ancestral-state reconstruction revealed a directional reduction in zooid size associated with the evolution of coloniality in the ascidian order Stolidobranchia.
 This repository provides all data and resources supporting the analyses reported in:

 > Hasegawa N., Matsubara S., Shiraishi A., Satake H., Kajihara H. (2025).